AlbertB93/SkoRefs/README.md

 ## General info
 <details>
 <summary>Click here to see general information about <b>Project</b>!</summary>
 This page is about the referees from Skarżysko - Kamienna.
+In this page you can find more information about refeeres from Skarżysko.
+<b> subpage: Sędziowie </b>.
+You can find out, where people of our section will be "whistle" on the week.(<b> subpage: Obsada </b>)
 </details>